 Employee Retention Credit: As a result of the economic impact of the COVID-19 pandemic, MOW determined that it was eligible to apply for the Employee Retention Credit (ERC) from the Coronavirus Aid, Relief and Economic Stability (CARES) Act.
 The ERC is a fully refundable tax credit equal to a portion of qualified wages for employers whose business has been financially impacted by COVID-19.
-Under the conditions of the ERC, qualified entities must have either incurred a significant decline in gross receipts when compared to operations prior to the pandemic, or have operations that were fully or partially suspended due to orders from an appropriate governmental authority limiting commerce, travel or group meetings due to COVID-19 in a manner that affects the employer's trade or business.
+Under the conditions of the ERC, qualified entities must have either incurred a significant decline in gross receipts when compared to operations prior to the pandemic or have operations that were fully or partially suspended due to orders from an appropriate governmental authority limiting commerce, travel or group meetings due to COVID-19 in a manner that affects the employer's trade or business.
 MOW concluded that it has met the applicable conditions due to suspension of operations, and on September 27, 2022, applied for an ERC of approximately \$194,000 related to suspension of operations.
-As of the date the financial statements were available to be issued, MOW has not yet received payment.
+As of the date the financial statements were available to be issued, MOW has not yet received payment and has not recognized a receivable as of September 30, 2023.